 Management reviews the carrying values of property and equipment for impairment whenever events or circumstances indicate that the carrying value of an asset may not be recoverable from the estimated future cash flows expected to result from its use and eventual disposition.
 When considered impaired, an impairment loss is recognized to the extent carrying value exceeds the fair value of the asset.
-There were no indicators of asset impairment during the year ended December 31, 2021
+There were no indicators of asset impairment during the years ended December 31, 2022 and 2021.